TalkingQuickly/talkingquickly.github.io/_posts/2018-03-04-rails-development-environment-with-docker-compose.md

 ## Dockerising the application

 Our `docker-compose.yml` file will bring up not only our rails application, but supporting Postgres and Redis instances.

-We'll make some changes to our Rails application so that all configuration is taken from environment variables.
+First we'll make some changes to our Rails application so that all configuration is taken from environment variables.
 We'll then update our `docker-compose.yml` file to set some environment variables.
 This lays the groundwork for using something like Hashicorp's [envconsul](https://github.com/hashicorp/envconsul) for managing configuration in production at a later date.
-It's also a core tenand of building [12 factor](https://12factor.net/config) applications.
+It's also a core tenant of building [12 factor](https://12factor.net/config) applications.

-First we'll modify `database.yml` to pull connection details from envionment variables by adding these three lines:
+We'll begin by modifying `config/database.yml` to pull connection details from the environment by adding these three lines:

 ```
 username: <%= ENV.fetch("DB_USERNAME") %>